Login with Patreon

 Harry (same day)

 “It’s not looking good for Juno,” Amelia Bones said with a sigh.
-“The wand with a Killing Curse is incriminating evidence… and I heard Grimsby’s widow has filed charges for premeditated murder.
+“The wand with a Killing Curse is incriminating evidence… and I heard Grimsby’s widow has filed charges for premeditated murder, hoping for a hefty compensation from the Black estate.
 Rosmerta’s mother has also done the same, and the charges will probably go through in the next three days.
 The motive, opportunity, and ability all line up too handily—and the Wizengamot is probably going to hold the trial for the murders soon.”

-“But Juno is captured by Bellatrix,” Harry said darkly.
+“But Juno was captured by Bellatrix,” Harry said darkly.
 “She can hardly attend the trial to clear her name while tied up at god knows where.”

-“That’s why she has twenty days to report to the Ministry; otherwise, the trial will be held in absentia.”
+“That’s why she has twenty days to report to the Ministry; otherwise, the trial will be held in absentia.
+Perhaps the Ministry hopes for it.”
 The Deputy Headmistress rubbed her monocle.
 “Do you think Juno is innocent?”

 “Of course,” Harry said without hesitation.
 “Even if she did kill them, it would have been self-defence.
 Who the heck escapes while dropping their wand?
 Those men were there not to help her escape, but to kidnap her.
-I know Juno—she doesn’t have accomplices that the Prophet mentioned.”
+I know Juno—the accomplices that the Prophet mentioned don’t exist.”

 No other accomplices than him, that was.
 But even then, Harry was the criminal, and Juno was the accomplice.